Search in MDM

 Further

-Manual-Mecanica response on the refrigerant and fan leakage does not work
+Manual-mechanics response on the topic of refrigerant leak and fan not working

-If the electrventilator does not turn on, it can be due to various factors: 1) The electro engine is burned (discarding this directly connecting it to the battery).
-2) The thermostat of the vehicle is "glued" (closed, and does not open), and the bulb that the water temperature is to turn on to turn on the hot water, so it does not turn on.
-3) The electrventillator bulb is broken (trying it by making a "bridge" in the bulb / the electro contacts should turn on).
-4) The refrigerant fluid circuit is poorly purged (it has air bubbles inside), making it impossible for the electro sensing bulb to correctly the liquid temperature and turn on the fan.
+If the electric fan isn't turning on, it could be due to several factors: 1) The fan motor is burned out (rule this out by connecting it directly to the battery).
+2) The vehicle's thermostat is stuck closed, and the sensor that detects the coolant temperature to turn on the fan never receives hot water, so it doesn't activate.
+3) The electric fan sensor is broken (test it by shorting the sensor's contacts; the fan should turn on).
+4) The coolant system isn't properly bled (it has air bubbles inside), preventing the sensor from correctly sensing the coolant temperature and turning on the fan.

-I hope you help you these ideas that I give you. luck!
+I hope these ideas help you.
+Good luck!

 Greetings from Córdoba, Argentina.